 Elizabeth Holtzman handles government relations at the federal, state and local levels.
 She also focuses on litigation.

 Liz subsequently became the first woman elected District Attorney in New York City, serving eight years as DA of Kings County (Brooklyn), where she argued successfully before the U.S. Supreme Court, and pioneered new strategies for the prosecution of sexual assault and environmental crimes.
-She also led the effort to end the practice of using peremptory challenges to remove African-Americans from juries because of their race.
+She also led the effort to end the practice of using peremptory challenges to remove African Americans from juries because of their race.

 In 2013, U.S. Secretary of Defense Chuck Hagel appointed Liz to the Response Systems to Adult Sexual Assault Crimes Panel, which reviewed the handling of sexual assault in the military, and developed recommendations for reform.
 In 2014, she was appointed chair of the successor Judicial Proceedings Panel.
 In 2014, Liz was also appointed by the Secretary of the U.S. Department of Homeland Security to its Advisory Committee.
-Liz resigned from that position to protest the policy of separating parents and children at the southwest border.
+In 2018, Liz resigned to protest the policy of separating parents and children at the southwest border.

 Previously, Liz was appointed by President Bill Clinton to the Nazi and Japanese Imperial War Criminal Records Interagency Working Group, which oversaw the declassification of more than eight million pages of secret Nazi war crimes files held by the U.S. government.